sansomlab/cellhub/docsrc/CodingGuidelines.rst

 Currently we are working to improve and standardise the coding style:

+Python
+^^^^^^

 * Python code should be `pep8 <https://www.python.org/dev/peps/pep-0008/>`_ compliant.
 Compliance checks will be enforced soon.

+* Arguments to Python scripts should be parsed with argparse.

+* Logging in Python scripts should be performed with the standard library "logging" module, written to stdout and redirected to a log file in the pipeline task.

+R
+^

 * R code should follow the `tidyverse style guide <https://style.tidyverse.org>`_.
 Please do not use right-hand assignment.

-* Arguments to Python scripts should be parsed with argparse.

-* Arguments to R scripts should be parsed with optparse or supplied via yaml files.
+* Arguments to R scripts should be parsed with optparse.

-* Logging in Python scripts should be performed with the standard library "logging" module.

-* Logging in R scripts should be performed with the "futile.logger" library.
+* Logging in R scripts should be performed with the "futile.logger" library, written to stdout and redirect to a log file specified in the pipeline task.

-* To write to stdout from R scripts use message() or warning().
+* Otherwise, to write to stdout from R scripts use message() or warning().
 Do not use print() or cat().

 Writing pipelines